603 St. Mary’s Road

 You’ve attended prenatal classes or pre-adoption workshops and now baby is home.
 What’s next?

-Professional development seminars designed to provide health and social service providers with knowledge and skills to help normalize a woman’s experience after giving birth or adopting a baby.
+Professional development seminars provide health and social service providers with knowledge and skills to help normalize mothers' adjustments after giving birth or adopting a baby.

 For more information on any of the above mothering support services, please call the Mothers Program assistant at 204-947-2422, ext.
 113.